extemporelang/extemporelang.github.io/_docs/overview/editor-support.md

 ## VSCode

 [Visual Studio Code](https://code.visualstudio.com/) or VSCode is a cross-platform text editor from Microsoft.

-For a general introduction to VSCode, check out the This page doesn't cover all the basics of Atom here, because the [Atom documentation](https://atom.io/docs) do that pretty well.
-Think of this as a 'cheat sheet', for dipping back into to refresh your memory when you just can't remember how to do something off the top of your head.
+For a general introduction to VSCode, check out the excellent [docs](https://code.visualstudio.com/docs).

 ### Installation {#installation}